AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/privacy-requests.md

 ---
-description: Privacy Requests - Marketo Measure - Product Documentation
+description: Privacy Requests - [!DNL Marketo Measure] - Product Documentation
 title: Privacy Requests
 exl-id: 883e475f-9868-412a-b505-230556f38484
 ---
 # Privacy Requests {#privacy-requests}

-This document provides an overview of managing individual data privacy requests that you can send to Marketo Measure through the Privacy Service UI and the **Privacy Service API**.
+This document provides an overview of managing individual data privacy requests that you can send to [!DNL Marketo Measure] through the [!DNL Privacy Service] UI and the **Privacy Service API**.

-You can submit individual requests to access and delete consumer data from Marketo Measure in two ways:
+You can submit individual requests to access and delete consumer data from [!DNL Marketo Measure] in two ways:

-* Through the [Privacy Service UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/overview.html){target="_blank"}.
+* Through the [[!DNL Privacy Service] UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/overview.html){target="_blank"}.
-* Through the **Privacy Service API**.
+* Through the **[!DNL Privacy Service] API**.
 See the documentation [here](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/overview.html){target="_blank"} and the API reference [here](https://developer.adobe.com/experience-platform-apis/references/privacy-service/){target="_blank"}.

 The [Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html){target="_blank"} supports two types of requests: data access and data deletion.

-Let’s see how you can create Access and Delete requests.
+Let's see how you can create Access and Delete requests.

 ## Required setup to send requests for Marketo Measure {#required-setup-to-send-requests-for-marketo-measure}

-To make requests to Access and Delete data for Marketo Measure, you must:
+To make requests to Access and Delete data for [!DNL Marketo Measure], you must:

 1. Identify the following: